turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 Blow away all your changes and start over, this time without looking at the tutorial so closely.

-The easiest way to throw away changes is to run the following commands:
+The easiest way to throw away changes is to run the following commands.
+The first removes any changes we made to files git knows about.
+The second will list new files in the working directory, which we can then remove the standard Unix way (remove with rm).

 {% terminal %}
-$ git reset .
+$ git checkout -- .
-$ git checkout .
+$ git status
+$ rm <file-listed-as-new>
 {% endterminal %}

 Do this until you can write the production code to pass the tests without